Morris & Stone - Budgie Miniatures

 Unpainted spoked metal wheels were used with two sizes, the smaller ones at the front.
 The flat-head & crimped axles were secured onto the wagons using full-width box supports.

 There were several variations of plastic horses with three colours, white, brown and dark-brown, and two different mouldings.
 They fitted onto little side prongs on the shafts.
 There were also separate white horses with blue riders included in the large Wagon Train Set.

 Central to the Wagon Train toys was the large illustrated Set but individual wagons including drivers were sold in separate blister-packs.
 These were designed in an unusual way with the blister 'bubble' at the top which meant that there was no hanging hole.
 Morris & Stone was given as the manufacturer although the Budgie symbol was included on blister-packs and on the large Set.

-It is thought that the Wagon Train toys were given numbers 430 and 432 by Budgie in keeping with other horse-drawn models at that time but these numbers were never printed on the toys or on the blister-packs or Set.
+It is thought that the Wagon Train toys were given numbers 430 and 432 by Budgie in sequence with other horse-drawn models at that time but these numbers were never printed on the toys, nor on the blister-packs or Set.

-Prone to metal and plastic fatigue, the Wagon Train toys are hard to find in mint condition and the blister-packs are rare.
+Prone to metal and plastic fatigue, the Wagon Train toys are hard to find in mint condition.
+The full Wagon Train card Set is especially rare.

 Budgie Wagon Train Set : 3 covered wagons & figures with 2 extra horses & riders on illustrated card